Adult Opportunities

 Andrea Brazausky, fiber artist

-Andrea Brazausky’s love of art started at a young age.
-She is of Sicilian descent, and her inspiration comes from a festive, colorful, carved wood miniature cart from the province of Sicily that was displayed in her grandparents’ home.
-Her education and professional career led her to various geographic regions with lots of learning opportunities.
-She found her way to fiber arts, basketry, and carving in the Pacific Northwest.
-She has learned the arts from members of the Diné or Naabeehó in the Navajo Nation in the Southwest, where she was introduced to weaving on a loom, spinning on a drop spindle, and working with natural dyes.
-In Alaska, at the Totem Heritage Center, she participated in the Native Arts Studies Program, taking classes and workshops in traditional Tlingit, Haida, and Tsimshian art, including carving, formline, and basketry.
-In Juneau she was exposed to Chilcat weaving.
-She is a member of the Northwest Basket Weavers guild and continues to travel and learn traditional art forms.
+Andrea Brazausky is of Sicilian descent.
+Her inspiration comes from a festive, colorful, wood-carved Carrettini Siciliani (miniature Sicilian cart) native to the province of Sicily that her grandparents displayed on their family table.
+Her natural affinity and passion for working with natural resources and live shapes led her to fiber arts, basketry, and carving in the Pacific Northwest.
+She has learned from members of the Diné or Naabeehó on the Navajo Nation, where she was introduced to weaving on a loom, spinning on a drop spindle, and working with natural dyes.
+At the Alaska Totem Heritage Center, she participated in the Native Arts Studies Program, taking classes and workshops in traditional Tlingit, Haida, and Tsimshian art, consisting of carving, formline, and basketry.
+She learned formline and Chilcat Weaving at the Sealaska Heritage Institute in Juneau, Alaska.
+She is a member of the Northwest Basket Weavers Guild.

 What to Know